A great marriage isn’t something that just happens; it’s something that must be created. Fawn Weaver

 Poor communication skills, disagreements and misunderstandings can be a source of frustration, distance and anger, or a springboard build a stronger relationship and happier future.
 Communication is one of the most basic and important issues in a relationship.
 Unhappy couples are often unable to communicate, and when communication breaks down, so does marriage and intimacy.
 Couples with high level of communication skills are more satisfied with their marriages and are more likely to solve their challenges in a better way.

 As such, effective and respectful communication is a fundamental part of a healthy relationship.
-When people are not communicating well, they stop relating well, and times of change or stress can really bring out disconnect.
+When people are not communicating well, they stop relating well, and times of change or stress can bring out disconnect.
 Without communication, there’s nothing to hold the relationship together and function smoothly.
 When you communicate well, you can work through whatever problem you’re facing.

 It is always better to address problems through communication then to bury them thinking that they will go away eventually – they won’t!
 Talk it out in a way that is supportive and loving whenever necessary.
 Learning to have effective communication in marriage is one of the most important aspects of marriage that a couple can work on.